IKEA Klippbok

 Making inspiration feel hands-on, not aspirational

 The mechanism is straightforward.
 You drag IKEA products into a blank canvas, experiment with combinations, and build a visual “plan” you can refine over time.
 It takes the part people enjoy most in-store, imagining how it could look at home, and makes it repeatable on a device.
+Because the output is something you can revisit and refine, the interaction is more likely to earn repeat use.

 In retail marketing, the strongest “always-on” utilities are the ones that turn browsing into making.